EU Data Protectionlink

 Fivetran customers that collect and store personal data are considered data controllers under the GDPR.
 Data controllers bear the primary responsibility for ensuring that their processing of personal data is compliant with relevant EU data protection law, including the GDPR.

-What implications does GDPR have for organizations processing the personal data of EU citizens?
+What implications does GDPR have for organizations processing the personal data of EU citizens?link

 One of the key aspects of the GDPR is that it creates consistency across EU member states on how personal data can be processed, used, and exchanged securely.
 Organizations need to demonstrate the security of the data they are processing and their compliance with GDPR on a continual basis, by implementing and regularly reviewing robust technical and organizational measures, as well as compliance policies.

-How has Fivetran been preparing for the GDPR?
+How has Fivetran been preparing for the GDPR?link

 Our privacy team has been working with customers around the world to answer their questions and to help them use Fivetran’s Services since the GDPR became effective.
 Additionally, our privacy team is continuing its review of Fivetran’s current product features and practices (including adding features such as column exclusion and column hashing) to ensure we support our customers with their GDPR compliance requirements.

-Which Fivetran services and features can support customers compliance with the GDPR?
+Which Fivetran services and features can support customers compliance with the GDPR?link

 All Fivetran services are GDPR compliant, so customers can use any available Fivetran service and remain GDPR compliant.